yoohaemin/decrel/mdoc/docs/README.md

 features:

 - title: Declarative
-  details: Separate the _what_ and _how_ of your data access.
+  details: Separate the what and how of your data access.
-- title: Composable
+- title: Compositional
   details: Use 3 easy combinators to freely express the data want.
 - title: Efficient
   details: Fetch or ZQuery will optimize and deduplicate your datasource calls by default.